IgnisDa/ryot/docs/content/integrations.md

 To start, go to the "Settings" tab and generate a new application token from under the "Tokens" tab.
 It will look like this: `rab88f6b10`.

+!!! warning

+    Keep your webhook urls private to prevent abuse.

 ### Jellyfin